 At our open days we do not rush anyone and have the facilities for you to spend as long as you wish at our workshops for you to gain the best knowledge and advice necessary.

-As Bluewater Boats is one of the few companies that build from steelwork to painting our open weekends have proved exceedingly popular in recent years as it provides an insight to each significant construction process from steelwork to delivery.
-Our team of experienced staff are always on hand during our open weekends to discuss and respond to any enquiries you have regarding the build process.
+As Bluewater Boats are one of the only few companies that build from steelwork to painting, our open weekends have proved exceedingly popular in recent years as it provides an insight to each significant construction process from steelwork to delivery.
+Our team of experienced staff are always on hand during our open days to discuss and respond to any enquiries you have regarding the build process.
 Many examples of the various processes required to build a boat to an exceptional high standard are on display throughout our open days.

 We currently have the following boats under construction and these will be on display during our open day.